zzephryyk/xQueries/README.md

 ## Overview
 QueryBuilder is a Python class designed to simplify the construction of SQL queries in Python applications.
 It provides a fluent interface for building SQL queries dynamically, making it easier to generate complex SQL statements programmatically.

-![NOTE] This project is really basic, you can complement it by contributing to the repository.
+> [!NOTE] This project is really basic, you can complement it by contributing to the repository.

 ## Characters
 - Construct SELECT, INSERT, UPDATE, and DELETE queries.